codepath/android_guides/Extended-ActionBar-Guide.md

 ## Usage

-In the [Defining ActionBar](https://github.com/thecodepath/android_guides/wiki/Defining-The-ActionBar#actionbar-basics) cliffnotes we looked at the basics of adding items to the ActionBar and handling clicks.
+In the [[Defining ActionBar|Defining-The-ActionBar#actionbar-basics]] cliffnotes we looked at the basics of adding items to the ActionBar and handling clicks.
 In this section, we take a look at how to use `ActionBarSherlock` to support all Android versions and also at several powerful and extensible ActionBar features:

  * Using the split action bar to have a top and bottom menu
  * Adding an Action View (action_layout) and SearchView